rhel-labs/instruqt/idm-workshop/05-sudo/assignment.md

 #### Exercise 5.2.3 - Verify sudo access for webadmins.

-Login to the idmclient from the idmserver as bob again using ssh.
+Login to idmclient1 from idmserver1 as bob again using ssh.

 Verify that bob can restart the web server
 ```bash
 sudo systemctl restart httpd
 ```

-Remember if you don't want to wait for the timeout go to the IdMClient terminal and restart sssd.
+Remember if you don't want to wait for the timeout go to the idmclient1 terminal and restart sssd.
 Try again.